pvienneau/1000-resources-to-read/README.md

 *A stream is a flow of values that will be arriving whenever they feel like.*

 > **TL;DR** You can see streams as a collection of data that is iterable like an array, but that will be iterated as the data arrives, just like a promise.

+#### RxJS Observables Crash Course

+*Over an hour of programming with RxJS (Reactive Extensions) using observables and asynchronous data streams.
+The content is based on our ReactiveX Eduonix course*

+> **TL;DR** A good coverage of the fundamentals of observables through RxJS, covering the most common Observable setups and operators.

 ## React